PNNL-CompBio/coderdata/docs/pages/contribution.md

 list of allowed variations can be found [in our linkML file](https://github.com/PNNL-CompBio/coderdata/blob/8000968dc5f19fbb986a700862c5035a0230b656/schema/coderdata.yaml#L247).
-- *Transcriptomic data:* Transcript data is mapped to the same gene identifiers and sample sbut is convered to transcripts per million, or TPM.
+- *Transcriptomic data:* Transcript data is mapped to the same gene identifiers and samples but is convered to transcripts per million, or TPM.
-- *Copy number data:*  Copy number is assumed to be a value represneting the number of copies of that gene in a particular sample.
-2 is assumed to be diploid.
+- *Copy number data:*  Copy number is assumed to be a value representing the number of copies of that gene in a particular sample.
+A value of 2 is assumed to be diploid.
 - *Proteomic data:* Proteomic measurements are generally log ratio values of the abundance measurements normalized to an internal control.

-The resulting files are then stored as [dataset_name]_[datatype].csv.
+The resulting files are then stored as `[dataset_name]_[datatype].csv`.

 ### Drug data generation